inband/net/proxmox/README.md

 root@pve5-lab:~# pct start 250
 ```

-That is better but can't ssh in with root
+That is better but can't ssh in with root.

 ```
+root@pve5-lab:~#pct enter 250
 ```
+OK that works but nw have to either add public key to authorized file or edit ssh to allow login from password.
+Got a better idea...

 Let's try again creating CT 251
 ```